Severe Weather Statement issued for Weld by NWS - News Break

 Severe Weather Statement issued for Weld by NWS

 Effective: 2021-07-09 14:10:00 MDT Expires: 2021-07-09 21:00:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Heavy rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Weld A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 415 PM MDT FOR EASTERN WELD COUNTY At 353 PM MDT, a severe thunderstorm was located 5 miles northwest of Stoneham, or 28 miles north of Fort Morgan, moving southeast at 30 mph.
+Target Area: Weld A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 415 PM MDT FOR EAST CENTRAL WELD COUNTY At 338 PM MDT, a severe thunderstorm was located 8 miles southeast of Pawnee Buttes, or 33 miles north of Fort Morgan, moving southeast at 30 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Expect damage to roofs, siding, and trees.
 Hail damage to vehicles is expected.
-Locations impacted include Stoneham.
+Locations impacted include Stoneham and New Raymer.
 HAIL...1.00IN WIND...60MPHalerts.weather.gov

 Comments / 0